A filtered generalization of the Chekanov-Eliashberg algebra: Introduction

 \subsection{Background and motivation}

 Now we delve into slightly more detail, assuming familiarity with the basics of symplectic topology and $\CE$.
-Our intention is that by the end of this introduction, readers who are intimately familiar with $\CE$ will have a good idea as to how $\newRSFTA$ works and be able to skip ahead to Section \ref{Sec:mfDGA} to read more about the underlying algebra or Section \ref{Sec:Computations} to see some examples worked out.
-To simplify, we only use $\field$ coefficients for the remainder of this section.
+To simplify, we use $\field$ coefficients for the remainder of this section.
+Our intention is that by the end of this introduction, readers who are intimately familiar with $\CE$ will have a good idea as to how $\newRSFTA$ works and be able to skip ahead to \S \ref{Sec:mfDGA} to read more about the underlying algebra or \S \ref{Sec:Computations} to see some examples.
+Readers can also perform their own calculations using software we've written to accompany this project \cite{Avdek:Software}.

 Fix a $(2n-1)$-dimensional contact manifold $\Mxi$ with contact form $\alpha$ containing an oriented Legendrian $\Leg$.
 Throughout this paper we'll assume that